AlibabaCloudDocs/mongodb/intl.en-US/Best Practices/Performance/Defragment a disk to improve disk usage.md

 ## Defragment a sharded cluster instance

-1. Connect to any mongos node in the sharded cluster instance by using the mongo shell.
-For more information, see [Connect to a sharded cluster instance by using the mongo shell](/intl.en-US/Quick Start/Connect to an instance/Connect to a sharded cluster instance by using the mongo shell.md).
+1. Connect to a mongos node in the sharded cluster instance by using the mongo shell.
+For more information, see [Connect to a sharded cluster instance by using the mongo shell](/intl.en-US/Quick Start/Connect to an instance/Connect to a sharded cluster ApsaraDB for MongoDB instance by using the mongo shell.md).

 2. Run the `db.stats()` command to view the disk space occupied by the database before defragmentation.